petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 3. The option Report & Delete

 == Changelog ==
+= Version 2.3.1 =
+* Stop Forum Spam is only checked when a comment is posted.
+All other checks are still before content is served.
+The reason for this change is the amount of traffic this plugin caused at the server of Stop Forum Spam.

 = Version 2.3 =
 * Better error messages when a problem occurs with a call to Stop Forum Spam.
+* Disabled Stop Forum Spam until a better solution is created.

 = Version 2.2 =
 * Changed initial settings for email to not send E-Mail.
 This is better for busy sites.